Online Therapy & Coaching for Gay Men

 No hedging.

-Most therapy adapts a framework designed for the general population and tries to make it fit queer experience.
+Most therapy adapts a framework designed for the general population and tries to make it fit gay experience.
 Psycosme starts from the other direction.
 Minority stress theory, attachment, and the specific psychological terrain of gay male identity are the primary context — not an add-on.
+The result is that you don’t spend the first several sessions explaining what it means to be gay before getting to the actual work.

 A 20-minute clinical conversation — not a sales call.
-Its purpose is to establish whether the approach fits what you're dealing with.
+Its purpose is to establish whether the approach fits what you’re dealing with, and whether the working relationship makes sense for both sides.
 No commitment required on either side.
-Both parties decide if they want to continue.
+Both parties decide independently whether to continue.
+If you’d prefer to go straight to a first therapy or coaching session without the intro, that option is also available.

 Sessions are conducted via secure video call.
-You need a private space, a reliable connection, and 50 minutes.
-Clinically it works the same way as in-person work.
-Clients across the UK, Europe, and North America attend from wherever they are.
+You need a private space, a reliable internet connection, and 50 minutes.
+The research consistently shows that online therapy is clinically equivalent to in-person work across a wide range of presenting concerns.
+Clients across the UK, Europe, and North America attend sessions from wherever they are — home, office, wherever they have privacy and a decent connection.